vertexproject/synapse/docs/contributing.rst

      # -*- coding: utf-8 -*-

-* Convenience methods are availible for unit tests, primarily through the SynTest class.
+* Convenience methods are available for unit tests, primarily through the SynTest class.
 This is a subclass of unittest.TestCase and provides many short aliases for the assert* functions that TestCase provides.